NimilRl/Disilab/README.md

 ```

 ### **🤝 Collaborations:**
-Special thanks to our mentors, Mr. Amish Patel and Dr. Jikitsha Sheth, for their invaluable guidance. and to my co-worker Vruti dhameliya who contributed to this project.
+Special thanks to our mentors, Mr. Amish Patel and Dr. Jikitsha Sheth, for their invaluable guidance. and to my co-worker [Vruti Dhameliya](https://www.linkedin.com/in/vruti-dhameliya-122358230/) who contributed to this project.
 Your insights and collaboration have been pivotal!

 Kudos to the Shrimad Rajchandra Institute faculty for their support
 (Uka Tarasadia University, Bardoli, Gujarat)